openshift/aws-account-operator/README.md

 1. `aws organizations create-account --email "username+cli-test@redhat.com" --account-name "username-cli-test" --profile=orgtest`
 2. `aws organizations list-accounts --profile=orgtest | jq '.[][] | select(.Name=="username-cli-test")'`
 3. `aws sts assume-role --role-arn arn:aws:iam::<ID>:role/OrganizationAccountAccessRole --role-session-name username-cli-test --profile=orgtest`

+## 1.5.
+Local Development

+When developing locally using operator-sdk you may not have a metrics service running and other stages of the code may not want to be run.
+We have introduced the ability to set the environment variable `FORCE_DEV_MODE` to account for these edge cases.
+Set the dev mode to `local` when running locally.

+ex: `FORCE_DEV_MODE=local operator-sdk up local`

 # 2. The Custom Resources